 I do not believe that I can really master an art, but I can become a useful human vehicle for whatever wants to be expressed – not only in art, although it can well be argued that life itself is art.

 The novelty I want to discover most is that what seeks expression through me.
 I still want to know fully what it is to be me.
 And photography has become my favorite language for letting the unconscious speak.

-The unknown in us is making the choice of the most adequate way of expression through this particular consciousness at this particular point in time and space.
-The result may seem a bit awkward and flawed but that is as far as it can go with our awareness, and yet offers eminent teaching for us at this moment.
-As timeless consciousness we are responsible at the level of expression, and as humans we are taken to court at the level of the expressed (time, place, humans, and justice all being part of the expressed).
+The unknown in me is making the choice of the most adequate way of expression through this particular consciousness at this particular point in time and space.
+The result may seem a bit awkward and flawed but that is as far as it can go with my awareness, and yet offers eminent teaching for me at this moment.
+As timeless consciousness I am responsible at the level of expression, and as human I am taken to court at the level of the expressed (time, place, humans, and justice all being part of the expressed).

 Being retired now, I find that fine art photography has become my full-time occupation.
 I happen to live close to a natural park in the dunes, where I love to roam and can open myself easily to every inspiration my mental eye could possibly need.
 I don’t have to travel far anymore for an image to find me.

 This web site is a vehicle for sharing my imagined world with you.